Bridging adaptation and mitigation: Hands-on climate action across European municipalities

-- Alba Iulia sees the main work in engagement through e.g. organising events to raise awareness and sense of action among citizens.
+- Alba Iulia sees the main work in engagement through e.g. organising events to raise awareness and a sense of action among citizens.

 - Quotes by Liviu Stanciu, Communication Manager Alba Iulia Smart City project, Alba Iulia:

-Prototype of the climate risk assessment tool CSIS developed in H2020 Project CLARITY was presented
+A prototype of the climate risk assessment tool CSIS developed in H2020 Project CLARITY was presented

-- The tool can be used outside of cities - it is matter of available data.
+- The tool can be used outside of cities - it is a matter of available data.
 Regional committment of some kind may be requested for that.

-- EU Institutions like the Environment Agency are prepared to contribute data and digital tools from their work.
+- EU institutions like the Environment Agency are prepared to contribute data and digital tools from their work.

 - Participants liked that documentation of assesment process and decisions is made easy by report-generation feature.